 Locally, the project described itself as ‘Celebrating Cycling’.
 It centred on infrastructural improvements, but also included a wide range of promotional activities, such as maps and brochures, events, led rides, maintenance classes and cycle training.

-In an Autumn 2006 publication delivered to all households in the district, the City Council said:
+In an Autumn 2006 publication delivered to households across the district, the City Council said:

 Not only do we want to increase cycling in our district but more than that we want to create a real culture change that will not only see cycling become a mainstream and popular way for people to travel locally but that will also see the community understand, positively embrace and celebrate cycling’s vital role in the sustainable future of our district.